 - > PESCO projects must have a clear European added value in addressing the Union's capability and operational needs, in line with the EU Capability Development Priorities and the Coordinated Annual Review on Defence (CARD).
-The projects contribute to fulfilling the more binding commitments and achieving the EU Level of Ambition. - > 34 projects: On 6 March 2018, the Council formally adopted the first set of 17 different projects and the project members for each of them.
+The projects contribute to fulfilling the more binding commitments and achieving the EU Level of Ambition. - > 46 projects: On 6 March 2018, the Council formally adopted the first set of 17 different projects and the project members for each of them.
 A second set of 17 projects was adopted by the Council on 20 November 2018.
+A third set of 13 projects followed on 12 November 2019, bringing the total number of project to 47.
+The Council decided not to launch new projects in 2020.
+In addition, one of the 47 projects was terminated in February 2020, bringing the list of projects currently developed to 46.

-There are currently 34 PESCO projects.
-These include projects in the areas of capability development and in the operational dimension ranging from the establishment of a European Medical Command, an EU Training Mission Competence Centre, Cyber Rapid Response Teams, Mutual Assistance in Cyber Security, Military Disaster Relief, an upgrade of Maritime Surveillance, to the creation of an European Military Space Surveillance Awareness Network, a joint EU Intelligence School, specialised Helicopter Training as well as co-basing, which would allow the joint use of national and overseas bases.
+There are currently 46 PESCO projects.
+These include projects in the areas of capability development and in the operational dimension, such as: the establishment of a European Medical Command, an EU Training Mission Competence Centre, Cyber Rapid Response Teams, Mutual Assistance in Cyber Security, Military Disaster Relief, Maritime Surveillance, the creation of a European Military Space Surveillance Awareness Network, a joint EU Intelligence School, specialised Helicopter Training as well as co-basing, which would allow the joint use of national and overseas bases.

-Each year, there is a process launched to generate new projects in view of updating the list of projects and their participants by November by the Council.
+Every two years, there is a process launched to generate new projects.
+The list of projects and their participants is updated each year by November by the Council.
 Assessment criteria have been developed by the PESCO secretariat to inform the evaluation of the project proposals by the participating Member States.
-The Council adopts PESCO projects, following a Recommendation by the High Representative.
+The Council adopts PESCO projects, following a recommendation by the High Representative.
+The Council recommendation of May 2019 on progress made on PESCO foresees that, after 2019, the next call for PESCO projects would take place in 2021.

-Third States participation in PESCO projects
+Third States' participation in PESCO projects